mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-two.md

 # Wireframes

 I expanded on my initial sketches into high-fidelity wireframes and organized them in Shorthand to preview the structure of the final piece.
-The current wireframe draft can be found here: [link goes here].
+The current wireframe draft can be found here: [Shorthand Draft](https://preview.shorthand.com/zMqI3hwpmJA11u8J).

 The sections below describe key components and how they support the overall narrative.